Aliases for STAT3 Gene

 External Ids for STAT3 Gene

 The protein encoded by this gene is a member of the STAT protein family.
 In response to cytokines and growth factors, STAT family members are phosphorylated by the receptor associated kinases, and then form homo- or heterodimers that translocate to the cell nucleus where they act as transcription activators.
 This protein is activated through phosphorylation in response to various cytokines and growth factors including IFNs, EGF, IL5, IL6, HGF, LIF and BMP2.
 This protein mediates the expression of a variety of genes in response to cell stimuli, and thus plays a key role in many cellular processes such as cell growth and apoptosis.
 The small GTPase Rac1 has been shown to bind and regulate the activity of this protein.
 PIAS3 protein is a specific inhibitor of this protein.
-Three alternatively spliced transcript variants encoding distinct isoforms have been described. [provided by RefSeq, Jul 2008]
+Mutations in this gene are associated with infantile-onset multisystem autoimmune disease and hyper-immunoglobulin E syndrome.
+Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Sep 2015]

 GeneCards Summary for STAT3 Gene

-STAT3 (Signal Transducer And Activator Of Transcription 3 (Acute-Phase Response Factor)) is a Protein Coding gene.
-Diseases associated with STAT3 include hyper ige syndrome and autoimmune disease, multisystem, infantile-onset.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+STAT3 (Signal Transducer And Activator Of Transcription 3) is a Protein Coding gene.
+Diseases associated with STAT3 include Hyper-Ige Recurrent Infection Syndrome and Autoimmune Disease, Multisystem, Infantile-Onset.
+Among its related pathways are Development EPO-induced Jak-STAT pathway and Common Cytokine Receptor Gamma-Chain Family Signaling Pathways.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot for STAT3 Gene

-STATs (signal transducers and activators of transcription) are a family of 7 transcription factors that form part of the JAK-STAT signaling cascade.
-This cascade is the basis of the signal transduction mechanism for many cytokine receptors.
-Once activated by phosphorylation by JAKs, STATs translocate to the nucleus.
-Accumulation of STATs in the nucleus is both rapid and tightly controlled.
-A number of factors regulate the JAK-STAT pathway including STAT dephosphorylation by phosphatases, altered nuclear import-export dynamics of STAT, and STAT gene activation antagonists such as SOCS (suppressors of cytokine signaling) and PIAS (Protein Inhibitors of Activated STATs).
+STATs (signal transducers and activators of transcription) are a family of seven transcription factors that form part of the JAK-STAT signaling cascade, the basis of the signal transduction mechanism for many cytokine receptors.
+STATs are activated by phosphorylation by JAKs.